pmdevita/hikari-atsume/ideas.md

   it should be encouraged.
 - As handles do not help every use case, handles are generally optional.
 Apps should never be required to use them to interact with channels.

+Single target should be called "interaction channel" and multi target should be "listening channels".